Dollar, shares gain on Yellen speech, U.S. GDP

 The stock market is rebalancing, with manufacturing and the industrial part of the economy very weak, while services and the consumer part is extremely good globally, he said.

-The yield on the U.S. 10-year Treasury note US10YT=RR rose 12/32 in price to yield 2.1623 percent, while gold fell from one-month highs after Yellen's speech and on the strong dollar.
+The yield on the U.S. 10-year Treasury note rose 13/32 in price to yield 2.1676 percent, while gold fell from one-month highs after Yellen's speech and on the strong dollar.

 Oil rose on the stock market gains and a lower U.S. rig count, though the decline in oil drilling was the smallest in four weeks and not particularly exciting to oil bulls.